Kinnelon High School: Athletics

 The girls' soccer team won the Group I state championship in 2006 (against Metuchen High School in the final game of the tournament) and in 2014 (vs. Shore Regional High School).
 In 2006, the team won the North I Group I tournament, defeating Cresskill High School by a score of 5-0 in the final game.
 The team then moved on to win the overall Group I state championship less than two weeks later, defeating Metuchen by a score of 2-1 in the championship game played at The College of New Jersey, winning the school's first state championship in any sport in nearly 40 years.
-In 2008, the girls soccer team became the first Group II school to win the Morris County Tournament championship.
+The 2008 team became the first Group II school to win the Morris County Tournament championship.
 At the time it was considered to be an accomplishment that topped their previous year's state championship because the county tournament presented the challenge of much larger schools than they did during their run to the 2006 Group I state title.
 The following year, the team shared the county title with West Morris Central High School.
-In 2014, the girls soccer team defeated Park Ridge High School to win the North I, Group I sectional title.
+In 2014, the team defeated Park Ridge High School to win the North I Group I sectional title.
 They then defeated the favored Glen Ridge High School squad, winners of the two previous Group I titles, by a score of 2-1 to reach the Group I semifinals.
-Going into the finals as underdogs again, they beat the 2013 Group I co-champions, Shore Regional by a final score of 2-0 to win the school's second girls soccer state championship.
-It was a season in which the team had started at 4-4, but went on a 16-1 roll, to finish the season with a school record 20 wins.
+Going into the finals as underdogs again, they beat the 2013 Group I co-champions, Shore Regional by a final score of 2-0 to win the school's second state championship.
+It was a season in which the team had started at 4-4, but won 16 of the ir last 17, to finish the season with a school record 20 wins.

 The girls' basketball team won the 2007 North I Group I sectional championship with a 48-37 win over Butler High School.

 Also in 2008, the boys' soccer team won the North I, Group I championship, the first in the team's history, beating Wallington High School by a 4-1 margin in the sectional title game.
 The Colts then played then 9h-ranked Harrison to a 0-0 tie in the semi-final game, but Harrison advanced to the state finals on penalty kicks.

 In 2008, the Kinnelon ice hockey team beat the Jefferson Township High School Falcons at the Prudential Center to win the Public B state tournament.
 The win was the team's first ever state championship.